 The CCDBG Act required that all States have requirements, policies, and procedures in place that meet the criminal background check requirements not later than September 30, 2017.
 The CCDBG Act allowed for the Secretary of HHS to grant a 1-year extension to States as long as they demonstrate a good-faith effort to implement the requirements.
-In recognition of significant challenges to implementing the new background requirements, all States, including Georgia, applied for and received extensions through September 30, 2018.
-In addition, ACF has the authority to grant States a waiver of a statutory provision, including one or more criminal background check requirements for up to 2 additional years, until September 30, 2020, assuming that the requirements for applying for the waiver are fulfilled.
-In its State plan preprint,1 ACF has indicated that if a State implements the FBI criminal history check and the three in-State background checks for prospective staff by September 30, 2018, the State may receive a time-limited waiver (1 year, with an additional year renewal, subject to conditions being met) to perform the following actions:
+In recognition of significant challenges to implementing the new background requirements, all States, including New Hampshire, applied for and received extensions through September 30, 2018.
+In addition, ACF has the authority to grant States a waiver of a statutory provision, including one or more criminal background check requirements, and may extend the period of implementation for the waived requirements for up to 2 additional years, until September 30, 2020, assuming that the requirements for applying for the waiver are fulfilled.
+In its State plan preprint, ACF has indicated that if a State implements the FBI criminal history check and the three in-State background checks for prospective staff by September 30, 2018, the State may receive a timelimited waiver (1 year, with an additional year renewal, subject to conditions being met) to perform the following actions: